animeshrdso/cv_cricket/README.md

 * The broad goal of the project is to, in the future, develop a performance analyzer of the batsman’s shot.

 # Methodology
 * Image Segmentation: We used Mask-RCNN which extends Faster-RCNN by adding a branch for predicting an object mask in parallel with the existing branch for bounding box recognition.
 The loss function for model is the total loss in doing the classification , generating bounding box and the mask.
 We used the pre-trained model trained on COCO dataset for the segmentation of the batsman and bowler for our videos.
+Initially background subtraction method was also tried (Background Subtractor 2 notebook) but the results were not godd due to movement in the positions of camera therefore we approached Mask-RCNN.(out.mp4 was created out of data.mp4 using Mask-RCNN)
 * OCR: We used package called Pytesseract to extract the text data from image.
 It is an optical character recognition tool for python and can recognize and read text embedded in images.

 ![image](https://user-images.githubusercontent.com/42550496/77932162-cad2e300-72ca-11ea-8677-96e6988ab925.png)